wmhall/homework10/README.md

 	* arxiv_papers_author_gender.csv.

-This table tells you how many male and female authors were on each paper.
+This table tells you how many male and female authors were on each paper and provides a link to bibliographic information about the paper.

 ## Important info